gajju44/E-Learners/README.md

 1.Start your XAMPP server.

-2.Open the project in your web browser:  http://localhost/E-Learners/
+2.Open the project in your web browser:  http://localhost/lms/

 3.Log in with your credentials:

 **Student:**

-Username: student@example.com
+Username: gajjunaphade@gmail.com
-Password: password123
+Password: 2013044

 **Teacher:**

-Username: teacher@example.com
+Username: Gajendra12
-Password: password123
+Password: 2013044

 **Admin (HOD):**

-Username: admin@example.com
+Username: Admin
-Password: password123
+Password: 2013044

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the LICENSE file for details.